jarro2783/cxxopts/README.md

 to get its value.
 If "opt" doesn't exist, or isn't of the right type, then an exception will be thrown.

+Note that the result of `options.parse` should only be used as long as the `options` object that created it is in scope.

 ## Help groups

 Options can be placed into groups for the purposes of displaying help messages.